-It is also important to consider the arguments of Cinque (2013), who points out that “only a fraction of our cognitive concepts and distinctions seems to find a grammatical encoding in the languages of the world [...] in one of the closed classes of categories (affixes, particles, auxiliaries, prepositions, etc.) that belong to the functional rather than the substantive lexicon [...]
+It is also important to consider the arguments of Cinque (2013), who points out that “only a fraction of our cognitive concepts and distinctions seems to find distinctive grammatical encoding in the languages of the world [...] in one of the closed classes of categories (affixes, particles, auxiliaries, prepositions, etc.) that belong to the functional rather than the substantive lexicon [...]
 Most cognitive concepts and distinctions do not find any such encoding.
 (Cinque 2013:1)”

 “Verbal projections in clauses grammatically encode (through affixes, particles, auxiliaries, etc.) distinctions relating to the internal and external temporal consistency of events (tense and aspect) and the speaker’s attitude toward the truth of the proposition (mood), but they are never found to encode such human cognitive universals as “shame”, “mourning”, “sexual taboos”, etc., nor otherwise cognitively significant concepts like “worry” “peril”, “fear”, “hunger”, “love”, “death”, “awe of god”, etc.” (2013:3-4)